alecgunny/tf-speech-recognition/README.md

 You can connect to the notebook at `<your machine's ip>:8888/notebooks/Slideshow.ipynb` (consider putting your browser in full screen before you do.
 This is F11 on Chrome).

 ## Monitoring
-To monitor the impact of changes in the slideshow code on throughput and accuracy, we can use the `tensorboard` build target in our Dockerfile and then run it with the tensorboard volume we created during the previous `docker run` call mounted into the container (creating a whole new image is probably overkill, but is hopefully illustrative).
+Note that we created a `tensorboard` volume where we will save our model checkpoints and training statistics.
+(To verify, try running `docker volume ls`.)
+We can mount this volume to the `tensorboard` build target in our Dockerfile to observe the impact of changes in our notebook on throughput and accuracy.
+(A separate container and image for this use case is massive overkill, but is hopefully illustrative for the use of build targets and volumes).
 ```
 $ docker build \
   -t $USER/tf-src:tensorboard \